Orgasm: Literature

 Orgasm has been widely described in literature over the centuries.
 In antiquity, Latin literature addressed the subject as much as Greek literature: Book III of Ovid's Metamorphoses retells a discussion between Jove and Juno, in which the former states: "The sense of pleasure in the male is far / More dull and dead than what you females share."
 Juno rejects this thought; they agree to ask the opinion of Tiresias ("who had known Venus/Love in both ways," having lived seven years as a female).
 Tiresias offends Juno by agreeing with Jove, and she strikes him blind on the spot (Jove lessens the blow by giving Tiresias the gift of foresight, and long life).
 Earlier, in the Ars Amatoria, Ovid states that he abhors sexual intercourse that fails to complete both partners.

 The theme of orgasm survived during Romanticism and is incorporated in many homoerotic works.
 In FRAGMENT: Supposed to be an Epithalamium of Francis Ravaillac and Charlotte Cordé, Percy Bysshe Shelley, "a translator of extraordinary range and versatility", wrote the phrase "No life can equal such a death."
 That phrase has been seen as a metaphor for orgasm, and it was preceded by the rhythmic urgency of the previous lines "Suck on, suck on, I glow, I glow!", which has been seen as alluding to fellatio.
 For Shelley, orgasm was "the almost involuntary consequences of a state of abandonment in the society of a person of surpassing attractions".

-Edward Ellerker Williams, the last love of Shelley's life, was remembered by the poet in "The Boat on the Serchio", which has been considered as possibly "the grandest portrayal of orgasm in literature": Shelley, in this poem, associates orgasm with death when he writes "the death which lovers love".
+Edward Ellerker Williams, the last love of Shelley's life, was remembered by the poet in "The Boat on the Serchio", which has been considered as possibly "the grandest portrayal of orgasm in literature".
+In this poem, Shelley associates orgasm with death when he writes "the death which lovers love".
 In French literature, the term la petite mort (the little death) is a famous euphemism for orgasm; it is the representation of the man who forgets himself and the world during orgasm.
 Jorge Luis Borges, in the same vision, wrote in one of the several footnotes of "Tlön, Uqbar, Orbis Tertius" that one of the churches of Tlön claims Platonically that "All men, in the vertiginous moment of coitus, are the same man.
 All men who repeat a line from Shakespeare are William Shakespeare."
 Shakespeare himself was knowledgeable of this idea, as lines "I will live in thy heart, die in thy lap, and be buried in thy eyes" and "I will die bravely, like a smug bridegroom", said respectively by Benedick in Much Ado About Nothing and by King Lear in the play of that ilk, are interpreted as allusions to orgasm: "to die in a woman's lap" = "to experience a sexual orgasm".